Gobi Avedian: Prosecution's appeal

-Gobi's appeal processes and second acquittal
+Gobi's appeals and second acquittal

 Failure of clemency plea and unsuccessful stay of execution

 Subsequently, after he was sentenced to death, Gobi filed for clemency, which would allow his sentence be commuted to life imprisonment if successful.

 On 10 July 2019, Gobi's clemency petition was rejected by President Halimah Yacob.
 There were twelve more prisoners, including three other Malaysian drug convicts on death row - Datchinamurthy Kataiah, Abdul Helmi Ab Halim and Rahmat Karimon - who also lost their clemency pleas at around the same time Gobi failed to obtain clemency.
 There were international fears that these mass clemency rejections would result in an increasing trend of executions of drug traffickers in Singapore, and some Malaysian lawyers also claimed that Singapore had intentionally targeted Malaysian convicts for executions, which the Singapore government refuted in return.

 Later, in January 2020, both Gobi and Datchinamurthy filed for a legal application to delay their executions, because they alleged that the executions at Changi Prison were carried out by kicking the back of the prisoner's neck in the event of the rope breaking, which meant that the convicts would be suffering from unlawful execution and thus being unfairly treated by law.
 This legal application was later rejected by the High Court on 13 February 2020.
 The High Court also dismissed Gobi's lawyer M Ravi's allegation that the prosecution threatened him regarding this matter.
 The Attorney-General's Chambers (AGC) subsequently filed for correction orders under POFMA towards Malaysian human rights group Lawyers for Liberty for spreading the above misinformation of illegal execution methods, and they described these allegations as "baseless" and "untrue".
 The Court of Appeal likewise dismissed the two men's appeal to delay their executions in August 2020.